Maurizio Del Poeta

-Maurizio Del Poeta is a Distinguished Professor and American lipid, infectious diseases, and cancer researcher focusing on novel anti-fungal drug discovery and lipid-mediated fungal pathogenesis.
+Maurizio Del Poeta is a Distinguished Professor in the Department of Microbiology and Immunology at the Stony Brook University Renaissance School of Medicine.

+His research focuses on novel anti-fungal drug discovery and lipid-mediated fungal pathogenesis.

 Early life

 Maurizio Del Poeta was born in Macerata, Italy, of Italian parents, Celsa Foglia and Pierino Del Poeta.
 He conducted his early education at the Liceo Scientifico Galileo Galilei in Macerata and earned a Bachelor of Science in 1984.
-Following his undergraduate degree, Del Poeta was accepted into the School of Medicine at the University of Ancona, Italy, obtaining an MD with Honors in 1992.
-He then completed his internship and his residency in Infectious Diseases at the University of Ancona.
-In August 1995, Del Poeta left Italy to take up specialty training at Duke University with a fellowship in Infectious Disease as well as undergoing post-doctoral training in the Division of Infectious Diseases under Professor John Perfect in the area of fungal pathogenesis.
+Following his undergraduate degree, Del Poeta was accepted into the School of Medicine at the University of Ancona, obtaining an MD with Honors in 1992.
+He then completed his internship and residency in internal medicine at the University of Ancona in 1994.
+In August 1995, Del Poeta left Italy to take up specialty training at Duke University with a fellowship in infectious disease, as well as undergoing post-doctoral training in the Division of Infectious Diseases under Professor John Perfect in the area of fungal pathogenesis.